 The pickerel, also known as chain pickerel (Esox niger), is also a member of the Esox genus, and they are a member of the pike family.
 Therefore, they can be called pike, but that would be a general way of calling them.
 Specifically, they are different kinds of fish.

 In the United States, they are also known as grass pike, jack, jackfish, southern pike, walleye and eastern pickerel.
 They are darker than the pikes (Niger means black in Latin), having a unique chain-like pattern on their greenish sides.
 Usually, their size is 61 cm (24 in), and their weight is under 1 kg (2 lb).
 The pickerel can live up to 8 years.
 Their slime coating makes them called slime darts or gunfish in some places.

 They are commonly found in Lake Michigan, on the Atlantic Coast, and on the eastern coast of North America in general.
 Fresh and brackish water are their habitat.

 Smaller fishes are their prey, and they follow the same hunting strategy as the pikes.
 Chain pickerel can eat worms, snakes, crayfish, mice, insects, frogs, and various foods.
 They have the skill of leaping out of the water to catch flying insects.

 What is a Muskie Fish?

 The muskellunge (Esox masquinongy) is also part of the Esox genus and can be known as the lunge, muskie, or musky fish.
 Some even call it “the fish of 10,000 casts”.
-They live in North America and are the largest member of the Esocidae family, the one of which the pikes are part.
+They live in North America and are the largest member of the Esocidae family, one of which the pikes are part of.